Yengo National Park

 - Drinking water, hat, sunscreen

 - Please note

 - This park is in a remote location, so please ensure you’re well prepared, bring appropriate clothing and equipment and advise a family member or friend of your travel plans.

 Whether you’re keen to hit the road on a 4WD tour or explore nature at its best, scenic Howes trail offers an exhilarating day trip.
-Part of the Greater Blue Mountains World Heritage Area, this beautiful car touring route traces the northern reaches of Yengo National Park, near Windsor.
+Part of the Greater Blue Mountains Area World Heritage Property, this beautiful car touring route traces the northern reaches of Yengo National Park, near Windsor.

 The 30km driving route is also popular with motorbike and mountain bike riders.
 Howes trail is an easy 2.5 hour drive through open ironbark forests and for those interested in birdwatching.
 More than 200 species of birds call Yengo home, including raucous glossy black and gang gang cockatoos and the distinct call of the lyrebird.